Fēnix Energy Shares Insights on Thermal Energy at US Green Building Council’s Regenerative Development Forum

 About Fēnix Energy www.fenixenergy.com

 Founded in 2010 with a vision to create the greenest cities across North America one building at a time, Fēnix Energy is growing a reputation among developers, municipalities and utilities for leading the delivery of thermal energy solutions.
 By upgrading the Heating Ventilation and Air Conditioning systems of high-rise buildings (new or old), Fēnix turns developments into Thermal Energy Assets that harvest, store and trade energy.
-Completely scalable, our solutions work for a single building, multiple buildings within a development (Network Energy System®), or across a city (Eco-District).
-Fēnix Energy’s solutions create a win for the environment and the bottom line; making the business case for investing in renewables an undeniable one.
+The company’s systems accommodate many thermal tie-ins like water heat recovery, solar, geo-exchange and biomass.
+Solutions are completely scalable; working for a single building, multiple buildings within a development (Network Energy System®), or across a city (Eco-District).
+Fēnix Energy helps create a win for the environment and the bottom line; making the business case for investing in renewables an undeniable one.

 Linda Ryan, Operations Manager